Michealdgreat/MNEWSAPP/README.md

 Contributions are welcome!
 Please follow these steps:
 1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
+2. Create a new branch
 3. Make your changes
-4. Commit your changes (`git commit -am 'Add your feature'`)
+4. Commit your changes
-5. Push to the branch (`git push origin feature/your-feature`)
+5. Push to the branch
 6. Create a new Pull Request

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License 😊.